Korg SoundLink MW2408 & 1608

 SOME CONSOLE HIGHLIGHTS

-The sound is led by the Peter Watt-designed preamps.
+The sound is led by the Peter Watts-designed preamps.
 Peter is best known for his work on the Trident consoles back in the ’80s.
 Greg Mackie lured him to Mackie Inc. when they were producing the D8B digital console — they’ve worked on and off ever since.

 The preamps are relatively high voltage.
 The specs tell me they’re 16.5 Volts, and that means 16.5V across each of the stereo inputs as well.